 - There is adequate housing and financial backing to accommodate the individual who will be coming to the United Kingdom without receiving public assistance.

-What Documents are Needed to make an Application?
+What Documents are Needed to bring Parents to the UK?

 - A current passport or other valid travel ID